 Apple which was basically a Hardware/OS firm is now the biggest media retailer (Music, Movies) and is one of the biggest Online Services firms from new markets that it created from nowhere (Books, Apps) – whereas Google is nowhere in any of these.
 I have used Android Marketplace and it pales in comparison even to Microsoft Zune/Windows Phone Marketplace and is certainly not in the same league as Apple App Store in terms of technology, user experience & developer experience.
 Android is also plagued with the problem of heavy fragmentation and so far no plans from Google to address it for benefit of developers & users.

-When a company like Google which has grown exponentially every year for last ten years in terms of revenues and resources (people & infrastructure) it is natural to be having big expectations and innovations coming out every year.
+When a company like Google has grown exponentially every year for the last ten years in terms of revenues and resources (people & infrastructure) it is natural to be having big expectations and innovations coming out every year.
 In recent years, Google has come up only with Android which has become a hit.
-Google Wave was a disaster, Chrome OS is having release delays & predictions from IT pundits of being born dead, Orkut is an also run, Open Social a failed show of strength and PayPal clone Google Checkout has had few takers.
-Many of the recent announcements from Google have not got the same WorldWide PR attention like in the earlier days.
-The next wave of growth in Tech World is undoubtedly the Social & Cloud – Google is not the leader in any of this.
+Google Wave was a disaster, Chrome OS is having release delays & predictions from IT pundits of being born dead, Orkut is an also-run product, Open Social is a failed show of strength, and the PayPal clone Google Checkout has had few takers.
+Many of the recent announcements from Google have not got the same World Wide PR attention as in the earlier days.
+The next wave of growth in the Tech World is undoubtedly the Social & Cloud – Google is not the leader in any of this.

-So what will the next ten years of Google will be – that’s the billion(s) dollar question.
-One thing we can be certain is that the road ahead for the incoming CEO Larry Page from April 1st is not going to be smooth.
-All the best for Mr.Page
+So what will the next ten years of Google be – that’s the billion(s) dollar question.
+One thing we can be certain of is that the road ahead for the incoming CEO Larry Page from April 1st is not going to be smooth.
+All the best to Mr Page.